rombrew/phobia/doc/InputAnalogKnob.md

 ```

 **WARNING**: Refer to your hardware manual or look into `src/hal/hw/...`
-directory to find out actual pin mapping on your port.
+directory to find out actual pin mapping and voltage levels of your port.

 ## Configuration